Personal. Compassionate. Fearless.

 Strict Liability

 Strict liability is a legal doctrine that holds the owner of a dog liable for any injury caused by their animal, regardless of whether the owner was negligent.
-Thus, under a strict liability theory, there is no requirement that the animal owner knew that their dog was dangerous or attacked a person in the past.
+Thus, under a strict liability theory, there is no requirement that the animal owner knew that their dog was dangerous or had attacked a person in the past.

 While Pennsylvania courts rely in part on strict liability, a dog bite victim can recover only their medical expenses from the owner under a strict liability theory.
 To obtain other types of economic and non-economic damages, a dog bite victim must prove that the animal’s owner was negligent.